 Inspired by Edgar Allan Poe’s The Raven, meet the plucky toddler Edgar the Raven!
 He’s mischievous, disobedient, and contrary.
 Dinnertime, cleanup time, and bedtime are all met with one word: NEVERMORE!
 Such a fun twist for a board book!

 Pretend & Play Firefighter

-This sturdy handled board book with fire-related puzzle shapes to insert in each page.
+This sturdy-handled board book with fire-related puzzle shapes to insert on each page.
 Your little firefighters will love this fun, interactive book.

 What’s in Your Purse? by Abigail Samoun, illustrated by Nathalie Dion